KTXA: Return to independence

 For the post-UPN programming lineup of what was dubbed "TXA 21", CBS opted for a strategy focusing on local news in prime time, which complemented the station's existing sports coverage and leveraged KTVT's newsroom and was modeled after KCAL-TV in Los Angeles, a CBS-owned station that specializes in prime time news.
 On September 18, 2006, KTVT began producing a nightly two-hour prime time newscast for KTXA, titled TXA 21 News: First In Prime, running for two hours from 7:00 to 9:00 p.m.
 The newscast had separate anchors to KTVT's news offerings, but sports was provided by KTVT sports director Gina Miller.

 In 2010, KTXA entered into a five-year agreement with the Texas Rangers to show 25 baseball games per season (primarily on Friday nights), complementing the Mavericks and high school sports as well as syndicated college telecasts.
 The next year, they were joined by the Stars, which returned to channel 21 with a package of 15 games a year for four years.
 FC Dallas soccer was added in 2015, an arrangement that continued through 2022.
 (Note: All Major League Soccer local television rights agreements ended after 2022 to make way for MLS's 10-year deal with Apple.)
 After these agreements ended, KTXA continued to regularly serve as an overflow home for the Rangers, Mavericks, and Stars on Fox and Bally Sports Southwest.

 After five years, on September 12, 2011, KTXA reduced the newscast to an hour-long block consisting of a half-hour local newscast at 7:00 p.m. and a half-hour sports program at 7:30 p.m.
-The evening newscast was cancelled outright on October 31, 2011; the sports show became The Fan Sports Show, hosted by Miller until her departure from KTVT, and continued to air until 2014.
+The evening newscast was cancelled outright on October 31, 2011; the sports show became The Fan Sports Show--based on then-sister sports radio station KRLD-FM 105.3 The Fan, hosted by Miller until her departure from KTVT, and continued to air until 2014.

 On August 26, 2013, KTVT/KTXA moved its Dallas business operations, which included a news bureau and advertising sales, north from the former KTVT Dallas studio center to a redeveloped office building, which was renamed the CBS Tower; the former 24,000 sqft Dallas offices on North Central were purchased in 2015 to be demolished and replaced with a hotel.

 CBS Corporation re-merged with Viacom on December 4, 2019, creating ViacomCBS (now known as Paramount Skydance Corporation).

 On July 18, 2022, KTXA premiered CBS News DFW Now, a hybrid local and national newscast.
 The newscast, the national portions of which originate at CBS's news and innovation lab in Fort Worth, also airs on nine other CBS-owned CW affiliates and independent stations.